aishieee/project-1-barbie-website/README.md

 - The social media links to X, Instagram, and Youtube are the real Mattel official accounts.
 The Wiki links to <a href="https://barbie.fandom.com/wiki/Barbie_Wiki">the Barbie Wiki, a FANDOM Lifestyle Community.</a>

-- The Favicon in header of the website was created by grouping wordtext and images in powerpoint.
+- The logo in header of the website was created by grouping wordtext and images in powerpoint.
 The images used were the official Barbie logo and Barbie head.

+The favicon in the header of the website was created.....

 #### Media